- Apply nowThe program starts once a year

 You want to be well prepared before you start your automotive engineering degree.
 Find out about housing, visas and permits, insurances and public transport.
-Also learn out about the HAN’s on: International Welcome Days at the Arnhem campus.
+Also get info on textbooks, laptop specifications as well as important documents like the degree statute and enrollment regulations.

 Before you arrive

 Before you arrive in the Netherlands, you need to arrange some practical matters.
-You need to organize your accommodation, for example.
+Like student housing.
 And, depending on your nationality, you might need to arrange a visa.

 To study Automotive Engineering at HAN, you need the right visas and permits.
 Are you from the EU/EEA?
 Then you don’t need any visas or permits.
 You just need to register at city hall.
 Are you from a country outside the EU/EEA?
 Then you need a residence permit.
 You might also need an entry visa.